Procurement for the Illinois Mathematics and Science Academy

 If a vendor ships goods or provides services to IMSA without having a valid purchase order, IMSA is not obligated to pay the invoice – only a valid Purchase Order provides that obligation.
 This is true even if an IMSA employee requests of a potential vendor that items be shipped or services provided.

 True emergency situations do occur from time to time that may require goods to be shipped or services performed before a purchase order can be issued.
-Should that occur, written authorization from the Office of Procurement Services will be required to authorize payment.
+Should that occur, written authorization from the Office of Business and Financial Services will be required to authorize payment.

 Questions or concerns about this policy may be addressed to the Office of Business and Financial Services.

 State of Illinois Business Enterprise Program (BEP)

 IMSA is encouraged to purchase needed goods and services from businesses owned and controlled by Minorities, Females, and/or Persons with Disabilities in accordance with the Business Enterprise for Minorities, Women, and Persons with Disabilities Act (30 ILCS 575/).
 Under the State of Illinois Business Enterprise Program (BEP), organizations once certified and approved, may have their Illinois sales transactions used in reporting progress toward meeting pre-established agency and academy goals.
 In return, businesses may receive added exposure for their products and services, as well as, the possibility for expanded opportunities statewide.
-IMSA is committed to creating an equitable and competitive business environment through encouraging campus departments to proactively consider qualified certified business owned by minorities, females and persons with disabilities for their contracting needs in accordance with the Minority and Female Business Enterprise Act (MAFBEA).
+IMSA is committed to creating an equitable and competitive business environment through encouraging campus departments to proactively consider qualified certified business owned by minorities, females and persons with disabilities for their contracting needs in accordance with the Business Enterprise for Minorities, Females, and Persons with Disabilities Act